rohituteja/naviFyTools/README.md

 A set of utilities for syncing playlists between Subsonic/Navidrome and Spotify and an AI powered DJ script to use with your music server to generate playlists as you please.

 ## Features
-- **naviDJ.py**: AI-powered playlist generator for Subsonic/Navidrome using OpenAI or Ollama LLMs.
+- **naviDJ.py**: AI-powered playlist generator for Subsonic/Navidrome using OpenAI, Ollama, or a Custom OpenAI-compatible API.
+Adds smarter focus via context playlists and optionally relevant albums from your library.
 - **portLibrary.py**: Syncs starred/liked songs and playlists between Spotify and Subsonic/Navidrome (both directions).
 - **portGenres.py**: Updates local music file genres using MusicBrainz tags.
 The DJ script uses genres to filter songs by, and more detailed genres, such as those from MusicBrainz, helps it filter more effectively, but by no means am I asking you to overwrite all your genres on your files to use these scripts.
 I'd be interested to see how the DJ performs with different types of metadata and how people tag their genres.
-- **Web App**: Modern web interface for easy access to all tools with real-time output and configuration management.
+- **Web App**: Modern web interface with configuration management, Spotify login, model picker, real-time output, and a playlist chooser for selecting owned Spotify playlists when importing.

 ## Web App (Flask UI)